Ikea-179/Uber_Lyft_price_prediction/README.md

 The project is built in Python 3.9.13 and repository organization is as follows:

-data/ - Stores all raw and preprocessed data files. figures/ - Stores all visualizations; from EDA to model result comparisons results/ - Trained models and comparison results report/ - Reports on development pipeline, methodology, and model results. src/ - This directory contains all the code for: data wrangling, EDA and feature engineering in Project; splitting, preprocessing, and model development, model evaluations, result visualiztion and feature importances in Project_phase2.ipynb.
+*** Project Directory Structure ***

+- `data/`
+  - Stores all raw and preprocessed data files.

+- `figures/`
+  - Stores all visualizations, from EDA to model result comparisons.

+- `results/`
+  - Contains trained models and comparison results.

+- `report/`
+  - Reports on development pipeline, methodology, and model results.

+- `src/`
+  - Contains all the code:
+    - `Project`: Data wrangling, EDA, and feature engineering.
+    - `Project_phase2.ipynb`: Splitting, preprocessing, and model development; model evaluations; result visualization; and feature importances.

 ## Environment and Required Packages
 The requirement is stated in the environment.yml file.
 You can now use this file to create a conda environment with all the necessary packages by running: conda env create -f environment.yml